 What’s nice about Bible journaling is that it’s more focused on savoring the Word than trying to read through a specific number of chapters.
 One should take their time to read and reflect.
 If something really speaks, it’s time to pause.
 One should think about how this passage is making an impression.

 Next would be to conceptualize the design.
 One could typographically show the verse in a way that conveys its major points.
 Instead of an illustration of the verse itself, one could also illustrate the commitment one wants to make because of the passage.
 Bible journaling isn’t solely about drawing images, one could respond with a prayer or some notes.

-For the next step, one might not be too confident on their skills.
-It would be better to sketch out the idea out in a notebook first.
+For the next step, one might not be too confident in their skills.
+It would be better to sketch the idea out in a notebook first.
 Additionally, one can always do a rough sketch using a pencil on the Bible before going over it with a pen.